gcallah/hambone/chaps/chap2.md

 "All right Mr. Doubleton, we got us a deal."

-Hampton and Norbert both rose from their seats, and shook hands.
+Hampton and Norbert both rose from their seats and shook hands.
 As they walked out of the office and onto the sunlit sidewalk, Norbert said, "Tell your uncle Claude we over at the church by six."